 Small size; strong arms and hands; bipedal posture

 Unlike its close relative, Coelophysis, fossils of which have been found by the boatload in New Mexico, Segisaurus is known by a single, incomplete skeleton, the only dinosaur remains ever unearthed in Arizona's Tsegi Canyon.
 Most experts agree that this early theropod pursued a carnivorous diet, though it may have feasted on insects as well as small reptiles and/or mammals.
-Also, the arms and hands of Segisaurus appear to have been stronger than those of comparable theropods, more evidence for its meat-eating lifestyle.
+Also, the arms and hands of Segisaurus appear to have been stronger than those of comparable theropods, further evidence for its meat-eating proclivities.